 Are dental x-rays dangerous?

-Exposure to radiation is often a concern, but there has been no indication that dental x-rays or any other types of x-rays pose any danger at all to people’s health.
+Exposure to radiation is often a concern, but there has been no indication that dental x-rays or any other types of x-rays pose any danger at all.
 In fact, dental x-rays are rated as posing the least threat as the radiation dose is so low.
 When compared to a CT scan it would take 1,200 mouth x-rays to be equal to a single CT scan.

-Small amounts of radiation are present on a single air flight and an X-ray taken of your mouth is around 50 percent of the radiation found on a seven hour plane flight.
-The amount of radiation exposure in an x-ray examination which includes four intraoral images is equivalent to a 1-2 hour airplane ride.
+Small amounts of radiation are present on a single air flight.
+An X-ray taken of your mouth is around 50 percent of the radiation found on a seven hour plane flight.
+The amount of radiation exposure in an x-ray examination is equivalent to a 1-2 hour airplane ride.
 Another way of putting it is that a dental x-ray produces less radiation than the amount of natural radiation anyone is exposed to in a single day.

-Safety always comes first in a dental surgery and the level of radiation is kept to the utmost minimum, as the dentists are experienced and know how to use x-ray equipment safely.
+Safety always comes first in a dental surgery.
+The level of radiation is kept to the utmost minimum, as the dentists are experienced and know how to use x-ray equipment safely.

 You can help your dentist

-If you are a first time visitor to your dentist let the practice know about any previous x-rays you have had and if you have your medical records from your previous dentist these will be a great help.
-This will indicate to the dentist what sort of treatment you have had and if x-rays have been used before.
+If you are a first time visitor to your dentist let the practice know about any previous x-rays you have had.
+If you have your medical records from your previous dentist these will be a great help.
+They will indicate to the dentist what sort of treatment you have had and if x-rays have been used before.